-You must maintain written selection procedures for procurement transactions.
+CEs must maintain written selection procedures for procurement transactions.
 These procedures must ensure that all solicitations:

 - Include a clear and accurate description of the technical requirements for the material, product or service to be procured.
 The description shall not contain features that would unduly restrict competition.
-The description may include a statement of the qualitative nature of the material, product or service to be procured and, when necessary, shall set forth those minimum essential characteristics and standards to which it must conform if it is to satisfy its intended use.
+The description may include a statement of the qualitative nature of the material, product or service to be procured and, when necessary, shall set forth those minimum essential characteristics and standards to which the material, product or service must conform if the material, product or service is to satisfy its intended use.
 Detailed product specifications should be avoided if at all possible, and - Identify all requirements that a contractor must fulfill and all other factors to be used in evaluating bids or proposals.